agabor/docs/_includes/ios/push-notifications.md

 * Check that the device token registration call is being called successfully when the user opts in to push notifications.
 Your device must successfully register an Installation object with a valid device token.
 * Make sure that your app has been given permission to receive notifications.
 You can verify this in your iOS device's `Settings > Notification > YourAppName`.
 * If your app has been granted permission to receive push notifications, make sure that you are code signing your app with the correct provisioning profile.
-* If you have uploaded a Development Push Notification Certificate to Parse, you will only receive push notifications if you built your app with a Development Provisioning Profile.
+* If you have uploaded a Development Push Notification Certificate to MSG, you will only receive push notifications if you built your app with a Development Provisioning Profile.
 * If you have uploaded a Production Push Notification Certificate, you should sign your app with a Distribution Provisioning Profile.
 Ad Hoc and App Store Distribution Provisioning Profiles should both work when your app is configured with a Production Push Notification Certificate.
-* Make sure that all of the push certificates that you've uploaded to Parse are valid.
+* Make sure that all of the push certificates that you've uploaded to MSG are valid.
 Check and see if there are any expired push certificates that may be preventing your push from being delivered to all your recipients successfully.

 If your app has been released for a while, it is expected that a percentage of your user base will have opted out of push notifications from your app or uninstalled your app from their device.
-Parse does not automatically delete installation objects in either of these cases.
-When a push campaign is sent out, Parse will detect uninstalled installations and exclude them from the total count of push notifications sent.
+MSG does not automatically delete installation objects in either of these cases.
+When a push campaign is sent out, MSG will detect uninstalled installations and exclude them from the total count of push notifications sent.
 The recipient estimate on the push composer is based on the estimated number of installations that match your campaign's targeting criteria.
 With that in mind, it is possible for the recipient estimate to be higher than the number of push notifications that is sent as reported by the push campaign status page.

 ### Handling Push Notifications